 As a UX designer, I believe that the roles of product designer and UX writer are complementary.
 When our UX Writing Hub course graduates apply for UX writing positions, I tell them to ask for as much as the UX designers make.

-As a junior, don’t expect that kind of salary immediately.
+As a junior (and as our survey suggests), don’t expect that kind of salary immediately.
 In the long term, however, getting into this field now will be worth your while; I expect the salary of experienced UX writers will easily reach six figures before long.

 What’s Included in a UX Writer’s Portfolio?